Skip to main content

 • These accelerations and retentions still need to be noted by the office upon completion of the Acceleration or Retention Request form.

 When re-enrolling, Encom allows parents to select the next higher grade for their child.
 Only Office Admin have permission to select an alternate grade when acceleration or retention has been approved.
-Parents should re-enroll the student in their next grade and the office will make the change upon Academic Head of School approval.
+Parents should re-enroll the student in their next grade and the office will make the change upon Head of Schools approval.

 Process of Approval for Acceleration or Retention